Ride Notes for July 22nd, 2015

 • I over-packed for my supplies, but that's actually a good thing; I would rather have something with me and not need it than to need something and not have it.

-• There is an old adage which says, "If you ain't the lead dog, the view never changes."
+• There is an old adage that says, "If you ain't the lead dog, the view never changes."
 This applies to cyclists as well.

 • I made good time for a lot of the ride; I was able to keep a pretty good pace even climbing the moderate hills, and I found myself climbing with a good deal of power.
 (I was nowhere near competitive, of course, but I was really glad that I always train with hills.)